webgeodatavore/demo_browserify_webpack_ol3/README.md

     ./node_modules/.bin/webpack app.js bundle.js

-We were able to solve a scope issue due to this feedback from [this issue](https://github.com/openlayers/ol3/issues/3162).
-We needed to use webpack.config.js and it works now.
+We were able to solve various issues due to feedbacks from [this issue](https://github.com/openlayers/ol3/issues/3162).
+We changed the webpack.config.js and it works now.

 ### Test